tonywestonuk/TPXImpact/TPXImpact/README.md

 From the spec, I noticed that there was two main parts to the system:
  - The actual ATM logic which would handle balances, withdrawals, pin validation.
- - A line input processor, which would take input line by line, parsing each line while keeping track of where it was, and then sending the output.
+ - A line input processor, which would take input line by line, parsing each line while keeping track of where it was, and then forwarding the requests to the ATM.
+Any responses received from the Atm, are appended to the output.

 I decided to structure the code around two classes to do this:
  - AtmImpl.java is the ATM business logic